further-reading/Dicecord/README.md

 Active Spells and Weapons can be changed at all times.
 All other widgets here require edit mode to be active.

 ### Enchanted Items and Mana
 Enchanted items will update the mana widget on the stats page when new items are added.
 Note that there is a bug in the current version where this causes the mana object to appear squashed.
-To fix, save thw character and reopen it.
+To fix, save the character and reopen it.

 ## Save and Import
 Characters are saved as .xml files.
 Saved characters can be imported into the tool by sleecting file -> open in the top menu.
 If unsaved changes are detected on the deactivation of edit mode or client exit a dialogue will appear asking the user to save changes.